Selaginella lepidophylla: Description

+Selaginella lepidophylla is a small, fern-like plant with delicate, green stems and leaves.
+The plant forms a low, spreading mat, and it reproduces by spores.
+Selaginella lepidophylla grows in dry, sandy soils in full sun.
 The striking feature of Selaginella lepidophylla is its adaptation to conditions of prolonged drought in its natural environment.
 It deploys the physiological strategy of drying up and rolling inwards in the absence of water to form a ball, and can survive for up to several years, and lose up to 95% of its moisture content, without suffering damage.

 When ground and air humidity begin to rise again, even a considerable time after it has wilted, the plant "resuscitates".
 If rehydrated, it continues its life cycle, fully recovering its photosynthesis and growth abilities.
 When desiccated, its rooted leaves become leathery at the base, appearing dark brown or light to reddish brown.

 The dry ball opens a few hours after being placed in contact with water, the parched leaves gradually resuming their green colour.
 If the roots are not too damaged, the plant may survive in pozzolanic ash.
 No matter how dried or damaged it becomes, because of the particular biological structure of its leaves the plant retains the ability to imbibe water and unfold itself, even many years after its death.

 The plant enters a dormant state in the absence of water, avoiding tissue and cell damage during drying by synthesizing trehalose, a crystallized sugar that acts as a compatible solute.
 Dissolved salts become concentrated in the plant tissues as water evaporates.
 The trehalose produced by the plant acts in place of the evaporating water, so preventing the salts from causing damage and protecting against death due to an excess of salinity.
 S. lepidophylla also uses betaines, substances which have the same function as trehalose.

 Once water is restored to the plant tissues, the sugar crystals dissolve and the plant's metabolism, until then paralyzed, reactivates.
 Leaves that seemed dead turn green, and open.